fact-benchmark/factbenchmark/trial.md

 # Hero section
 title: Alpha phase trial
-description: We are looking for a limited number of interested parties to take part in our alpha phase trial - which will take place in March 2019.
+description: We are looking for a limited number of interested parties to take part in our phase I trial.

 # Micro navigation
 micro_nav: true